 - Muscle pain

-The other disease commonly spread from mice droppings is salmonellosis a.k.a. salmonella poisoning.
-This disease infects those who have consumed food or water that has been contaminated by salmonella bacteria.
+This disease is spread through contaminated food and water.
+Instances of food poisoning are typically caused by Salmonella.
 And as disgusting as it is, it is more common than you think, especially in rodent-infested houses, and can cause serious health issues.

 The symptoms of salmonellosis include:

 Luckily, it is rarely fatal.
 But it is not a risk worth taking.

 In addition to hantavirus and salmonellosis, children that are exposed to mice droppings for long periods of time can develop allergies and/or asthma.
 So, make sure that the cause of your child’s sickness is not hiding inside of your walls.

 If you find mouse droppings, they need to be cleaned up immediately.
 It is not only nasty, but its existence also means that there are rodents in your home.
 On top of the diseases which their droppings can carry, the rodents themselves carry diseases of their own and can carry in ticks and mites that spread other illnesses.